mostaghz/abq-tattoo-hers/to-do-list.md

 ~~- figure out formatting for ul/li specialties (also how to avoid bullet points showing up for artist who don't have that many specialties)... pretty sure need an if statement (if specialtiesX === '' || undefined) or something~~
 ~~- add instagram links~~
-~~- add hyperlinked icons instead of section titles?~~
-- figure out how to get links to open on new tab instead of redirecting
+~~- add hyperlinked icons instead of section titles?~~ ~~- figure out how to get links to open on new tab instead of redirecting~~
 - center p tags after breaking for mobile view
 - add space between image and h1 when vertically stacking in mobile